West Chester Dance Works is in pursuit...

 Kelly Butterworth-Dhamo

 A Long Island native, Kelly graduated from Adelphi University where she studied dance and psychology.
 She continued to earn her M.A. in Childhood Education with the Advanced Certificate in Special Education.
 Kelly has been teaching ballet, tap, modern dance, contemporary, and dance composition at various schools for over 20 years, and obtained her New York State Dance Teaching Certification in 2014.
 Kelly was a dance educator at her alma mater, Nassau BOCES Long Island High School for the Arts (LIHSA), where she worked with gifted and talented students interested in pursuing a career in the arts, as well as coordinated a collaborative program that brought dance to students with disabilities.
 Kelly has had the privilege of dancing professionally with companies including Patricia Kenny Dance Collection, Dance Householder, H.T.
 Chen and Dancers, and Jamal Jackson Dance Company.
 Having the opportunity to tour both nationally and internationally has made Kelly a better dancer, teacher, and person.
-This is her ninth season with West Chester Dance Works, where she teaches studio classes in addition to the WCDW company technique class.
+This is her 10th season with West Chester Dance Works, where she serves as Junior Performers Director and teaches studio and company technique classes.
 She also works as the company assistant, focusing on grant writing and donor communication.
 She is grateful to her talented students and beautiful family for their endless inspiration!

 Nikki Matthews